Your Cart is Empty

-An eyelid cleansing routine is so important for those with dry, irritated eyes and eyelid inflammation.
+An eyelid cleansing routine is so important.
 Your morning routine can be pretty simple but if you wear makeup, it's important to make sure you're removing your makeup completely at night.

 I occasionally wear waterproof mascara, which is notorious for being difficult to remove, so I'm going to give you a few tips on that and show you the rest of my eyelid cleansing routine, for both morning and evening.